Škoda Fabia: Fabia RS

-In 2007 1,000 Special Edition Fabia RS models were produced featuring individually numbered black leather seats with blue piping, sporty red brake callipers, "Race Blue" metallic paint, cruise control, darkened rear windows and a six CD autochanger.
+For the UK market in 2007, 1,000 Special Edition Fabia vRS models were produced featuring individually numbered black leather seats with blue piping, sporty red brake callipers, "Race Blue" metallic paint, cruise control, darkened rear windows and a six CD autochanger.
 This model was known as the Fabia vRS SE.

 The last Mk1 Fabia RS came off the production line in March 2007 – being UK 2007/07 registered.
-There is also a 2009 version, which is believed to be a late registration.

 According to Škoda UK, there were only 22 of these 2007 registered marks (not including the 1000 Special Edition RS SEs).